bklogic/jdac-spring-boot-starter/README.md

         jwt: ""
 ```

 The simple JwtProvider is simply configured with a valid JWT token.
-This provider is good for a quick and short test
+This provider is for a quick and short test
 of your application.

 ##### Basic